Anetan district

 Anetan is a district in the Pacific island nation of Nauru.
 It lies in Anetan Constituency.

 Geography

 It is located in the north of the island and covers an area of 1.0 km2.
 It is one of the smallest districts.
 The population is about 880.

 Main sights

-This district contains State House – the official residence of the President, and the weather station of the island.
+This district contains the weather station of the island.

 Education

 Anetan Infant School is in Anetan.
 The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren District (years 1–3), Nauru Primary School in Meneng District (years 4–6), Nauru College in Denigomodu District (years 7–9), and Nauru Secondary School (years 10–12) in Yaren District.